arpitthool/face-detection/README.md

 # Face Detection C++ App

-A C++ application for detecting single or multiple faces in images using OpenCV
+A C++ application for detecting single or multiple faces (via webcam) using OpenCV.

 ## Requirements